stephenry/u/README.md

 ## Synopsis

-A collection of efficient circuits to determine if an arbitrary length inputs vector is a valid unary encoding.
+A collection of efficient circuits to determine if an arbitrary lengthed input vector is a valid unary encoding.

 ## Detail